 People often think of tortoises as a lazy man’s pets; you don’t have to take them for walks, they don’t require any kind of training, and they don’t really need any physical attention of affection.
 This leads to the common misconception that they’re easy to look after, and that you can more or less forget about them, save for throwing a few lettuce leaves and a fresh tray of water in their enclosure every day.

-Of course we all know nothing could be further from the truth; sure they don’t require cuddles and baby talk to stay happy, instead there’s a different set a of requirements for a tortoise, which essentially revolve around making sure their environment is maintained and monitored to make sure it suits their needs at all times.
+Of course we all know nothing could be further from the truth (read this article for more on that); sure they don’t require cuddles and baby talk to stay happy, instead there’s a different set a of requirements for a tortoise, which essentially revolve around making sure their environment is maintained and monitored to make sure it suits their needs at all times.

 The items at the top of this list of requirements include the ever ubiquitous tortoise table or vivarium, an optimal temperature gradient, a UV light, and a regular supply of fresh food and water.
 These are the ‘essentials’ if you like, without these you stand a very real risk of your tortoise quickly perishing.